Backlot Stunt Coaster

-Backlot Stunt Coaster is a launched roller coaster located at three Cedar Fair amusement parks.
+Backlot Stunt Coaster is a family launched roller coaster located at three Six Flags amusement parks.
 The first two installations opened at Kings Island and Canada's Wonderland in 2005 under the name Italian Job: Stunt Track, while the third opened at Kings Dominion in 2006 as Italian Job: Turbo Coaster.
-All three were themed to the climactic chase scene at the end of the 2003 film The Italian Job.
+All three were themed to the climactic chase scene at the end of the 2003 film The Italian Job and were installed when the parks were owned by Paramount Parks.
 Special effects were incorporated throughout the ride to reproduce the scene, although some of the effects were removed in later years.
 The Italian Job theme was also dropped in 2008 following Cedar Fair's acquisition of the amusement parks from Paramount.
+For the 2025 season, the Kings Island version was renamed the Queen City Stunt Coaster, and re-themed to feature historic landmarks from around Cincinnati.

 History

 The Italian Job: Stunt Track was announced by Kings Island and Canada's Wonderland on August 12, 2004.
 It replaced the Lex Taxis antique car ride at Kings Island.
 The ride opened at Kings Island for previews on April 29, 2005, followed by its grand opening several weeks later on May 20.
 It opened at Canada's Wonderland on May 1, 2005.
 On October 12, 2005, Kings Dominion announced they would be adding a clone of Italian Job: Stunt Coaster but with a slightly different name, Italian Job: Turbo Coaster.
 It opened on May 27, 2006.
 The ride at Kings Dominion replaced the Diamond Falls shoot-the-chute ride.

 At the end of the 2007 season, all three Italian Job coasters were renamed to Backlot Stunt Coaster for the start of the 2008 season.
 The name change was part of a wider effort by Cedar Fair to remove Paramount themes from the chain of parks the company acquired in 2006 from Paramount Parks.
 Special effects throughout the ride were modified to remove references to the movie, generalizing the overall theme.